Approximately 144 students finished school with a degree in Physics from 5 degree programs available in New Jersey.

 Princeton University is a great option for students pursuing a Physics degree.
 Graduates of the physics program earn about $63,295 for their early career and $130,992 in their mid career.
 The area of Princeton, New Jersey, is decent for individuals who favor a less busy, suburban spot.

 The College of New Jersey is a good decision for individuals interested in a Physics major.
-Graduates of the physics program state that they receive average early career earnings of $49,764 and mid-career earnings of $93,463.
+The College of New Jersey physics graduates make 1.3% more than the standard physics graduate.
 The destination of Ewing, New Jersey, is decent for college students who desire a more tranquil, suburban space.

 It is difficult to beat Rowan University if you wish to study Physics.
 Graduates of the physics program make around $51,509 in the first five years of working and $91,486 after their first five years of working.
 Situated in Glassboro, New Jersey, Rowan delivers a secure, suburban atmosphere for scholars.